run-nan/open-docs/versioned_docs/version-1.x/reference/packages/fetch/fetch.md

   // It can be convenient to set `baseURL` for an instance of axios to pass relative URLs
   // to methods of that instance.
   baseURL: 'https://some-domain.com/api',

+  // `autoErrorToast` indicates whether or not popup a window to show error info which request plugin's interface
+  // When using it, the plug-in backend needs to be used in conjunction with the corresponding `node-error` sdk
+  // `node-error` can refer from https://docs.partner.ones.cn/zh-CN/docs/next/reference/packages/node-error/
+  // It can deal with the plugin's interface's error automatically
+  autoErrorToast: true, //default

   // `transformRequest` allows changes to the request data before it is sent to the server
   // This is only applicable for request methods 'PUT', 'POST', 'PATCH' and 'DELETE'